realm/realm-js/contrib/guide-memory-leaks.md

 ## Leaking JavaScript objects

-There's a couple of reasons this guide won't dwelve too much on this type of leak:
+There's a couple of reasons this guide won't delve too much into this type of leak:
 - JavaScript is garbage collected, which limits the risk of the most obvious mistakes.
 - JavaScript is a minority language in our codebase.
 - This is not where we've had leaks historically.